RUC-GSAI/Yulan-GARDEN/utils/filter/README.md

 9. `fil_alphanum`: non-English texts (hyperparamter: lower bound and upper bound ratio of non-English characters).

 10. `fil_my_rules`: other custom rules.
-To make ZHEM more flexible, you can set your custom rules in `./utils/utils/my_rules.py` as functions and add the names of the functions into the setting files.
+To make Yulan-GARDEN more flexible, you can set your custom rules in `./utils/utils/my_rules.py` as functions and add the names of the functions into the setting files.

 All the hyperparamters are changable in the light of `Debugger`.